w3c/wot/proposals/liaison-ocf/charter.md

 Benefits to W3C WoT of this liaison will include:
 * Driving concrete use cases for Thing Description
 * Extending the applicability of W3C WoT recommendations to the OCF ecosystem
+* Allowing use of OCF devices as test cases for the WoT specification

 # Scope
 The OCF/WoT Liaison Task Force is responsible for:
 * Ensuring W3C WoT WG recommendations can interoperate with and enable OCF devices
 * Reviewing evolving OCF public standards and advising the WoT on strategic direction
-* Communicating with the OCF on evolving W3C work
+* Communicating with the OCF on evolving W3C WoT work

 # Deliverables
 In each of the four major deliverables of the W3C WoT WG,